Osferay/NilGroups/README.md

 - series.gi:    Functions to generate the isolator series of a Tau group.
 - iso.gi:       Functions to check if two Tau groups are isomorphic (**CURRENTLY NON WORKING**).
 - order.gi:     Functions to order elements with the order 0<<1<<...<<-1...
-- conjugacy.gi: Functions to solve the following problems:
+- elmcon.gi: Functions to solve the following problems:
   - Centralizer problem.
 CentralizerNilGroup(G, elms)
   - Conjugacy problem.
-IsConjugateNilGroup(G, g, h), IsCanonicalConjugateNilGroup(G, elms)
+IsConjugateNilGroup(G, g, h), IsCanonicalConjugateElements(G, elms)
   - Canonical conjugate.
-CanonicalConjugateNilGroup(G, elms)
+CanonicalConjugateElements(G, elms)
+- subgrpcon.gi: Functions to solve the following problems:
   - Normalizer problem.
 NormalizerNilGroup(G, U)
   - Subgroup Conjugacy problem.
 IsConjugateSubgroups(G, U, V), IsCanonicalConjugateSubgroups(G, U, V)
   - Canonical conjugate subgroup.
 CanonicalConjugateSubgroup(G, U)
 - inter.gi: Intersection functions.
+- prod.gi:  Product functions.
 - deprecated.gi: Functions that are no longer used but can be recovered if necessary.
 - experiments.g: Script to see the performance of the algorithms.